goramartin/master-thesis/docs/papers/class-importance/03-s0-ontology-understanding-without-tears-summarization-approach.md

 Summary is a valid RDF graph.
 Two algorithms that exploit structure and semantics of KB.
 First they identify the most important nodes with notion of relevance.
-Then explore how to slect edges connecting these nodes by maxiizing either locally or globally the importance of the selected edges.
+Then explore how to select edges connecting these nodes by maxizing either locally or globally the importance of the selected edges.

 Previously partitioning [7] and modularization [6], or building of overviews [7, 8, 9, 10, 11].
 Summarization [10] is he process of distilling knowledge from an ontology in order to produce an abridged version.